 With the Spartan East Side Promise, the Foundation has created a model that is unique among school systems in California – and possibly the nation.
 Combining best practice models from three different school systems (Long Beach, San Francisco, and Oakland Unified), an integrated program provides a pathway to college, a savings program, and scholarships.

-Overall, the Spartan East Side Promise has helped to increase SJSU enrollment of East Side grads by 10%.
-More importantly, 83% of SESP students have returned for their sophomore years, compared to 79% for the entire student body, and 98% of program participants report finding it helpful or very helpful.*
+Since its inception, more than 1,600 students have participated in the Spartan East Side Promise program.
+Overall, the SESP has helped to increase SJSU enrollment of East Side grads by 50%.
+In Fall 2016, 1,608 ESUHSD students applied for admission and 436 enrolled for their first semester, compared to 1,903 ESUHSD student applications and 658 enrollments in Fall 2022.
+More importantly, 83% of SESP students return for their sophomore years, compared to 79% for the entire student body, and 98% of program participants report finding it helpful or very helpful.

-We look forward to sharing more stories and impacts as we continue to build out the program and graduate our first cohort of participants from San José State!
+We look forward to sharing more stories and impacts as we continue to build out the program and our first cohort of participants graduates from San José State!

 Want to learn more?
 Watch this video of a recent Zoom presentation: